KLayout/klayout/ci-scripts/docker/README.md

 I noticed that the ccache folder ended up with 800MB.
 I was hoping that the gcc compilation could reuse a lot of previously built objects but that didn't happen.
 I think that's because each python comes with its own header.
 So going forward it doesn't make sense to create a docker image for every python version.
 I will just cache a ccache folder via travis.
 The ccache folder after a single build has 657MB.
 Go figure.

+I discovered that fix_wheel script was actually not properly working.
+So instead I looked into fixing `auditwheel` directly.
+Here's the commit that fixes it: https://github.com/thomaslima/auditwheel/tree/87f5306ec02cc68020afaa9933543c898b1d47c1

+So now the plan is to change the `docker_build.sh` script so it uses the proper auditwheel, instead of their default.

 # Chapter 2.
 Testing CI flow with docker

 # Step 1.
 Testing commands in own computer